ibrahimabdellatif/Two-Activity/README.md

 # moving Data
-this prject have two activity
+this prject have two activity.